• Disease Overview

 Causes

-HSAN IV is caused by mutations in the neurotrophic tyrosine kinase receptor type I (NTRK1) gene.
+HSAN IV is caused by variants in the neurotrophic receptor tyrosine kinase 1 (NTRK1) gene.
 Genes provide instructions for creating proteins that play a critical role in many functions of the body.
-When a mutation of a gene occurs, the protein product may be faulty, inefficient, or absent.
-Depending upon the functions of the particular protein, this can affect many organ systems of the body.
+When a variant in a gene occurs, the protein product may be faulty, inefficient or absent.
+Depending upon the functions of the protein, this can affect many organ systems of the body.

-The NTRK1 gene creates (encodes) neurotrophic tyrosine receptor type 1, a protein that is found on the surface of certain cells, especially nerve cells (neurons) that transmit pain, temperature, and touch sensations.
+The NTRK1 gene creates (encodes) neurotrophic receptor tyrosine kinase 1, a protein that is found on the surface of certain cells, especially nerve cells (neurons) that transmit pain, temperature and touch sensations.
 Another protein known as nerve growth factor (NGF) binds to the NTRK1 receptor, which allows nerve signals that are essential for the growth and survival of the cell to be transmitted into the cell.
-Mutations in the NTRK1 gene result in faulty or deficient neurotrophic tyrosine receptor type 1, which prevents the binding of NGF and, consequently, the transmission of nerve signals.
-Ultimately, the affected neurons die prematurely.
-The symptoms of HSAN IV result from this premature destruction of sensory nerve cells.
+Variants in the NTRK1 gene result in faulty or deficient neurotrophic receptor tyrosine kinase 1, which impairs NGF signaling and, consequently, the transmission of nerve signals.
+Ultimately, the affected neurons die prematurely or during disease progression.
+The symptoms of HSAN IV result from the impairment of sensory nerve cells.

-HSAN IV is inherited in an autosomal recessive manner.
-Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.
-Recessive genetic disorders occur when an individual inherits the same defective gene for the same trait from each parent.
-If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
-The risk for two carrier parents to both pass the defective gene and, therefore, have an affected child is 25% with each pregnancy.
-The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
-The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25%.
+HSAN IV is inherited in an autosomal recessive pattern.
+Recessive genetic disorders occur when an individual inherits a disease-causing gene variant from each parent.
+If an individual receives one normal gene and one disease-causing gene variant, the person will be a carrier for the disease, but usually will not show symptoms.
+The risk for two carrier parents to both pass the gene variant and have an affected child is 25% with each pregnancy.
+The risk of having a child who is a carrier like the parents is 50% with each pregnancy.
+The chance for a child to receive normal genes from both parents is 25%.
 The risk is the same for males and females.

 • < Previous section